MaelAbgrall/HardwareforAI/README.md

 - Thermal overload (your computer will slow down to not literally burn, thus longer training time)
 - Really noisy
 - you can't upgrade it
-- Not the most performant / $
+- Not the best for performance / $

 #### Cloud computing
 Cloud computing is a good option if you don't have a budget or if you are not serious about AI.
 However, in the long run it's very expensive, so if you are using it daily, see the next two parts

-#### Prebuilt
+#### Pre-build
 Those computer are very powerful usually.
-There is two type of prebuilts: the ones by big companies (Asus, MSI, etc) and the ones built by smaller professionals
+There is two type of prebuilds: the ones by big companies (Asus, MSI, etc) and the ones built by smaller professionals

 Prebuilds from big companies share con with beefy laptop

-Other prebuild can really worth it, however you need to pay for the guys who will build it, and sometimes you can't go with some particular options.
+Other prebuilds can really worth it, however you need to pay for the guys who will build it, and sometimes you can't go with some particular options.

 #### Homemade
 The best option out here.
 You will put only what you need on your computer, this will allow a very wise usage of your money.